-Full details on connectivity can be found in the Users Manual, but it’s maybe worth mentioning at this point that a few customers have reported some issues when trying to pair up the device with their phone.
+Full details on connectivity can be found in the Users Manual, but it’s maybe worth mentioning at this point that a few customers online have reported some issues when trying to pair up the device with their phone.

 However, it appears that these technical issues have since been ironed out a lot.
 The app has been updated, and the general opinion among most customers seems to be that it’s working better now.